7 benefits of using invoices for your small business

 A professional invoice has more of an impact on customer experience then you realise.
-When you issue a customer an invoice, you’re showing them that your small business is a well-oiled machine with processes.
-Believe it or not, it shows that they can trust you.
+When you issue a customer an invoice, you’re showing them that your small business runs on efficient processes.
+That kind of thing helps them trust you.

-A professional invoice, containing all the necessary information and on a well-designed template, will also help you to stand out from potential competitors.
-This is something many business owners may forget, but like any other form of communication, an invoice is a touchpoint with a customer and yet another opportunity for you to offer a top-notch experience.
+A professional invoice containing all the necessary information on a well-designed template also helps you stand out from competitors.
+This is something many business owners may forget, but an invoice is a touchpoint with a customer, which means it's an opportunity for you to offer a top-notch experience.
 Their customer journey with you should be flawless from start to finish.

 4. Showcasing your brand